 There are 14 established design principles for EMR systems, and following them will bring you to a simple user interface able to cover complex functionalities.
+Also, there are different types of EMR and EHR systems that would suit a particular business.
 Let’s take a close look at these principles.

 1. Consistency.
 It’s important that healthcare digital systems maintain consistency at any level.
 First, EMRs should follow the official data standards established in the industry.
 Second, similar tasks should be executed in a similar manner.
 This way, the data used in an EMR will be easily shared across providers and the system will be quickly adopted by different users.

 2. System state visibility.
 All the information displayed in the UI should be visible and comprehensible to users.

 3. Match between the system and the environment.
 EMRs have to conform to the real-life practice of their end users and match the standards they are already familiar with.
 It applies to general UI components like a menu bar in the left panel (which is a design standard), as well as to specific features like drug charts designed in a similar way that paper drug charts look like.